Second-Degree Burn in Children

 Treatment may include:

-- Keeping the area elevated (for example, an arm or leg) to lessen pain and swelling
+Keeping the area elevated (for instance, an arm or leg) to lessen pain and swelling

-What are the possible complications of a second-degree burn in a child?
+What are possible complications of a second-degree burn in a child?

 Possible complications can include: